Women in Taiwan: Sex trafficking

 There has been report of Taiwanese and foreign women and girls sex trafficked in Taiwan.
 They are raped and harmed in brothels, hotel rooms, and other locations throughout the country.
 The extent of sex trafficking in Taiwan is difficult to know because of the lack of data, secretive nature of sex trafficking crimes, and other factors.

+MeToo movement

+In 2023 the Taiwanese hit drama Wave Makers brought increased attention to sexual harassment in Taiwanese society and set of a round of grappling with the issue.